Random matrices: Topological expansion and perturbative solutions

-This proves that $W_{1,1}(x)$ is an algebraic function, which again lives on the spectral curve, and whose sign flips when we change sheets.
+This proves that $W_{1,1}(x)$ is an algebraic function, whose sign flips when we cross a cut.
 In order to determine it, we should choose $P_{1,0}$.
-From eq. \eqref{eq:wgninf}, we deduce that $P_{1,0}$ is a polynomial of degree $d-2$.
-An assumption that fully determines $P_{1,0}$ is that $W_{1,1}$ has no simple poles at the zeros of $M(x)$, together with eq. \eqref{eq:iaw} for $W_{1,1}$.
+As in the case of $W_{0, 2}$, this polynomial is uniquely determined by our assumptions \eqref{eq:iad}.

-\subsubsection{One-cut case}
+\subsection{One-cut case}

-Let us consider the one-cut case.
-Let $z$ be the Joukowsky variable, which is related to $x$ via the Joukowsky map $x(z)$.
-The two spectral edges corresponds to $z=\pm 1$, and the involution that connects the two sheets corresponds to $z\to \frac{1}{z}$.
+In the 1-cut case, we can use the Joukowsky map $x(z)$ from the Riemann sphere to the complex $x$-plane.
+Let us rewrite correlation functions as differential forms on the Riemann sphere,

+where $x_i=x(z_i)$.
+We are looking for a solution of the loop equations that obeys our assumptions \eqref{eq:iad}, so that \begin{itemize} \item $\omega_{g,n}(z_1,\dots,z_n)$ is a rational, symmetric function of $z_1,\dots,z_n$,